B.O.B.L. REGULATION

 1. In principle, participating vehicles are limited to motorcycles with a displacement of 100cc or less with a bottom link suspension system, produced before 1964.

-2. However, the organizer will decide whether or not to participate in the model that has been continuously produced as the same model.
+2. The organizer will decide whether or not to participate in the model that has been continuously produced as the same model.
 Please be sure to ask the secretariat for a decision on acceptance or rejection before entering.

 Article 2 Engine